Sergei Witte: Diplomatic career

-After that diplomatic success, Witte wrote to the Tsar stressing the urgent need for political reforms at home.
-He was dissatisfied with proposals by Bulygin, the successor of Sviatopolk-Mirsky.
+After that diplomatic success, Witte wrote to the tsar stressing the urgent need for political reforms at home.
+He was dissatisfied with proposals by Alexander Bulygin, the successor of Sviatopolk-Mirsky.
+Even figures like Mikhail Osipovich Menshikov and Vladimir Meshchersky agreed.
 A 6 August (O.S.) manifesto created a Duma as a consultative body only.
 Elections of its representatives would not be direct but be held in four stages, and qualifications for class and property would exclude much of the intelligentsia and all of the working classes from suffrage.
 The proposal was greeted by numerous protests and strikes across the country, which became known as the Russian Revolution of 1905.

-During that period, imperial troops were sent out 2,000 times to suppress violence.
-The Tsar remained quiet, impassive and indulgent; he spent most of that autumn hunting.
-Witte told Nicholas II, "that the country was at the verge of a cataclysmic revolution".
-Trepov was ordered to take drastic measures to stop the revolutionary activity.
-The Tsar asked his cousin Grand Duke Nicholas to assume the role of dictator, but the Grand Duke threatened to shoot himself if the Tsar refused to endorse Witte's memorandum.
-Nicholas II had no choice but to take a number of steps in the constitutional liberal direction.
-The Tsar accepted the draft, hurriedly outlined by Aleksei D. Obolensky.
-It was known as the October Manifesto, which promised to grant civil liberties such as freedom of conscience, speech, and association; constitutional order, representative government, and the establishment of an Imperial Duma.
-As the Duma was only a consultative body, the Council of Ministers or the Tsar still had the right to block certain proposals.
-Many Russians felt that the reform did not go far enough, and it did not achieve universal suffrage for men.